Strawberry Swirl Cheesecake

 - Transfer the batter to the crust.
 Add spoonfuls of curd/jam on top then swirl with a knife.

 - Bake for 35-40 minutes minutes or until the edges are set and brown, the center is mostly set with some wiggling, and internal temperature reaches 150F degrees.

-- Cover and refrigerate at least 4 hours or overnight before serving.
+- Cool for 1 hour then cover and refrigerate at least 4 hours or overnight before serving.
 Store leftovers in an airtight container in the refrigerator for up to 5-7 days.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.